micheleantonazzi/gibson-env-utilities/README.md

 | ------------------------------------------------------------ | ---- |

 ## Config run
-*GibsonConfigRun* is a utility which helps users to configure Gibson to perform a simulation run.
+*GibsonConfigRun* helps users to configure Gibson to perform a simulation run.
 This class automatically creates a configuration file used by Gibson Environment to read the simulation parameters.
 You can see this class in action in the correspondent examples ([1](examples/launch_gibson_turtlebot.py) and [2](examples/launch_gibson_turtlebot_no_physics.py)).